DotNetAnalyzers/AsyncUsageAnalyzers/documentation/DontUseThreadSleep.md

 Thrad.Sleep with non-zero argument in async code can be replaced with "await System.Threading.Tasks.Task.Delay(...)"; Thread.Sleep(0) in async code can be replaced with "await System.Threading.Tasks.Yield()".
 If Thread.Sleep is used to run actions periodically, consider using timer or appropriate observable instead.

+In some cases in non-async code, changing the logic of the program and using "ManualResetEvent", "ManualResetEventSlim" or "AutoResetEvent" might be an alternative.

 If you are sure that using Thread.Sleep() is valid, suppress violations as described below.
 You may use less strict rule (e.g. DontUseThreadSleepInAsyncCode) or opt-out of this rule completely.